SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning

 \subsection{Evaluating the Performance of Interactive Perception}

 ~ In this subsection, we compare the modeling qualities before and after the interactive perception operations.
-Given the initial modeling of the environment, we verify and modify each part on the predicted URDF with a sequence of interactions, and online optimize the URDF based on the novel signal created by each interaction step.
-To evaluate the performance, We compute the average precision under IoU 0.75 of instance part segmentation (AP75), joint type classification accuracy (Acc.), joint orientation error (Rot.), and joint position error (Tran.).
+Given the initial modeling of the environment, we verify and modify each part on the predicted URDF with a sequence of interactions, and online optimize the URDF by each interaction step.
+To evaluate the performance, We compute the average precision under IoU 0.75 of instance part segmentation (AP75), joint type classification accuracy (Acc.), joint orientation error (Rot.), and joint translation error (Tran.).
 Comparing the results of the "init" and "opt" in Tab.~\ref{tab:ip}, the pipeline can significantly improve the URDF quality after interactive perception.

 We visualize the initial URDF and the optimized URDF in Fig.~\ref{fig:quaility}.
-The segment and joint parameter have been improved after interactive perception.
+The segment and joint parameters have been improved after interactive perception.